chengkaiyang2025/Summer-2025-ECE-597-Group11/SecurityAnalysis.md

 ## Conclusion
 - **Summary of Risks**

-Our team identifies two major vunerbabilities threatening this applicaiton, MITM and Evasion, one targeting on traditonal website and the other on machine learning models.
+Our team identifies two major vulnerabilities threatening this application, MITM and Evasion, one targeting on traditional website and the other on machine learning models.

 - **Next Steps**
 implementing fixes